 The first meeting of a graduate student's Dissertation Committee must be held within twelve (12) months after the student received written notification of having passed the Comprehensive Examination.
 The graduate student is responsible for seeing to it that this is done.
 The research advisor must remind the student of this responsibility.
-Particular attention must be paid to the Dietrich School's remote attendance policy (refer to the department's graduate PCP web pages) for committee members.
 At the first meeting of the Dissertation Committee the graduate student is expected to make a presentation which demonstrates that he/she has acquired an appropriate level of understanding of the physics concepts and the current state of knowledge in the specific research specialty area of the dissertation and, in that context, of the significance of the question that the dissertation research is setting out to answer.
 (The material presented by the student at this meeting could later be part of the introductory chapter of the dissertation.)
 The graduate student will also be expected to present a well-thought-out proposal of how the dissertation research is to be carried out.
 The proposal should include time estimates for achieving a series of clearly defined milestones that can be used in subsequent meetings to monitor the progress of the project.
 (The above scenario assumes that the student's dissertation research consists of a single extended project.
 In dissertations where this is not the case, the graduate student's presentation should be appropriately changed to reflect this difference.)
 At least one week prior to the meeting the graduate student must furnish each member of her/his Dissertation Committee with a brief written document (3-5 pages of text, not in power point "bullet" format) that summarizes the proposed research project, explains its significance, and provides milestones and time estimates for carrying it out; a copy of this document must also be given to the graduate administrator at that time for inclusion in the graduate student's file.
-Within 7 days after the meeting each member of the Dissertation Committee must complete a "Member's Report of Dissertation Committee Meeting" (blue form) and transmit it to the Chair of the student's Dissertation Committee.
-Based on this input the Chair must then prepare a "Summary Report of Dissertation Committee Meeting" (green form) and use it as the basis of a follow-up meeting with the graduate student which must take place within 2 weeks of the Dissertation Committee meeting.
-The graduate student's signature on this Summary Report indicates that a copy has been received and had the follow-up meeting with the Committee Chair.
-The research advisor is responsible for completing the appropriate section of the student's PCP form and returning it to the Department's graduate administrator along with the green form and all of the blue forms.
-(The PCP form and the green form will be placed in the student's file; all blue forms will be collected by the Department's graduate administrator, data is compiled for future statistical analysis by the Graduate
+The committee will evaluate the quality of the student's research plan, written and oral communication skills, and relevant background knowledge.
+The committee's feedback will be provided through an online form, the results of which are confidential but will be shared with the student, committee members, and graduate administrator.
+Only one form submission per meeting is expected.
+The committee is encouraged to complete this form jointly during the meeting or shortly thereafter.
+The student should have a follow-up meeting with the committee chair to discuss any possible actions in response to the committee's recommendations.

-Program Assessment Committee.)
+The research advisor is responsible for completing the appropriate section of the student's PCP form for this and all subsequent dissertation committee meetings.
+(The PCP form and the online feedback form will be placed in the student's file; data is compiled for future statistical analysis by the Graduate Program Assessment Committee.)
 The graduate student is responsible for filing an application for Admission to Candidacy for the PhD degree with the Department's graduate administrator at that time.